 Laboratory studies in vitro and in animals and clinical investigation of people has shown melatonin has two functions.
 It plays a part in maintaining sleep (and in initiating sleep) and it influences the body's 24-hr circadian rhythms.
 This hard science has led drug companies to investigate molecules that are similar to melatonin for possible use against insomnia.
 These drugs are called agonists or analogs.

 Today’s hectic lifestyle has resulted in a large number of people with altered circadian rhythm sleep disorders.
 Sleep disorders affect all aspects of life; including school and work performance as well as a person’s mental and emotional health.
-Working or driving with a sleep debt decreases alertness and response time, which can lead to injury or even death.
+Working or driving with a sleep debt decreases alertness and increases response time, which can lead to injury or even death.
 A large number of people have resorted to either prescription or over-the-counter sleep aids; however, the use of these sleep aids can contribute to their problem by negatively altering the body’s normal circadian rhythm.

 Read about different types of chronobiotic substances.